risenyard/egms-qa/src/egms_qa/qa_construction/README.md

 `--skip-cache-validation` omits the optional alignment check against encoder tokens; reference-table validation still runs.

-QA files appear under `outputs/qa-reproduced/qa/`: two training phrasing cycles (`v1_train_e00.jsonl` and `v1_train_e01.jsonl`), plus `v1_val.jsonl` and `v1_test.jsonl`. `meta.json` and `task_counts.csv` record generation settings
-and output counts.
+QA files appear under `outputs/qa-reproduced/qa/`: two different question phrasings for training dataset (`v1_train_e00.jsonl` and `v1_train_e01.jsonl`), plus `v1_val.jsonl` and `v1_test.jsonl`. `meta.json` and `task_counts.csv` record generation settings and output counts.

-Set `--train-cycles` to change the number of training cycles.
+Set `--train-cycles` to change the number of question phrasings for training dataset.
 For a small run, add `--max-tiles 2 --train-cycles 1` to the generation command.
 The Dataset contains fixed published splits; these commands generate a new corpus from the released targets and approved phrasings.